gernest/talk/diversity.md

 time frame of one week to hack on each language and after the two weeks I picked up Golang.

+Learning Golang was a long process, as I got to learn more about programming along the way.
+I spend a lot of my time reading Code made by fellow Golang programmers, and the standard library was my library.

+The compiler is fast, so I was able to experiment while learning new concepts very fast.
+It took me one week to be convinced that Golang was the language I was missing.

 ## Qn 3 Which feature(s) that you like the most in Golang?